otlw/forum/README.md

 ```
 QmbRk7CRhF9Ag2PBrZmTvaP99XsPbE3kkSVTxL4oDgkosu
 ```
 Then submit this hash as the content of your post of reply.
-You need to also be running `ipfs daemon` so that others can access this file.
+You need to also be running `ipfs daemon` so that others can initially access this file.

 ##Support
 We're a small development team, and we're entirely self-funded.
 Which means we literally used our only ether to deploy this contract.
 So any help, whether in the form of donations or pull requests, is much appreciated.